 Methods that treat the body and mind together are called somatic therapy.
 Somatic therapy can help trauma survivors experiencing post-traumatic stress disorder (PTSD), and it has shown encouraging outcomes for other mental and physical illnesses as well.
-The term somatic means expressly relating to the body (soma is the Latin word for body) and it’s most commonly used in a biomedical context.
+The term somatic means expressly relating to the body (soma is the Latin word for the body) and it’s most commonly used in a biomedical context.

 Research has proven that what affects our minds also affects our bodies.
 In a moment of trauma, our sympathetic nervous system, which is responsible for our “fight or flight” response, goes into overdrive and produces adrenaline.
 Acute and/or chronic stress has been shown to cause physiological changes in the sympathetic nervous system that make us more susceptible to anxiety long after the traumatic event has ended.

 How It Works

 Somatic therapy can lessen trauma-induced stress by helping survivors regulate their physical responses to stress.
 For instance, titration is a technique that involves talking through a traumatic event with your therapist and noticing any physiological changes that arise.
 Your therapist will then teach you how to deal with the physical responses your trauma induces, which will in turn lessen the stress surrounding your memories.

 Other somatic therapy techniques include postural integration, sensory awareness, massage, dance, yoga, somatic experiencing, and many more.
 The techniques are diverse, but the common element is that they all seek to improve health by promoting awareness of the mind-body connection.